saluji/truck_3d/README.md

-# Monster truck oy showcase in Realtime with Unity
+# Monster truck showcase in realtime with Unity
 <a href="https://saluji.itch.io/truck-3d" target="_blank">Showcase</a>